-Soul Freedoms, The Life of John Clarke, America’s Forgotten Patriot is a true story about one man’s unwavering belief that we are all born free with innate Soul Liberty, and his self-sacrificing steadfast actions during tumultuous times to ensure religious and civil freedoms for others.
+Soul Freedoms, The Life of John Clarke, America’s Forgotten Patriot is a Full Feature Historical Drama based on the true story of one man’s unwavering belief that we are all born free with innate Soul Liberty, and his self-sacrificing steadfast actions during tumultuous times to ensure religious and civil freedoms for others.

 John Clarke was born in Westhorpe, Suffolk County England on October 3, 1609 to a well-to-do family.

-John held non-conformist progressive ideals for the times.
-He was passionately driven by his heart-felt belief that no man or government entity has the right to harass or otherwise persecute any person for their religious beliefs.
+Dr. John Clarke held non-conformist progressive ideals for the times.
+He was passionately driven by his heart-felt belief that no man or government entity has the right to silence, harass or otherwise persecute any person for their religious beliefs.
 He referred to this as Soul-Liberty or Liberty of Conscience.

-Not long after John was on shore in America he witnessed the same Religious Intolerance & Persecutions as in Old England.
+Not long after Dr. Clarke was on shore in America he witnessed the same Religious Intolerance & Persecutions as in Old England.
 He along with others were met with suspicion, disarmed and banished from “Boston”.
 In the dead of winter they headed out by foot to find a place where all were welcome regardless of religious beliefs to live in peace together.
-(Today this place is known as Newport, Rhode Island).

-On July 20, 1651, John was arrested and imprisoned along with Obadiah Holmes and John Crandell for holding an illegal worship service at an elderly blind man’s (William Witter) home in Lynn, Mass.
+On July 20, 1651, Dr. John Clarke was arrested and imprisoned along with Obadiah Holmes and John Crandall for holding an illegal worship service at an elderly blind man’s (William Witter) home in Lynn, Mass.
 His sentence was a steep fine or 20 lashes on the public whipping post.
-While John was being prepared at the whipping post, a stranger passing by could not bear witness to a preacher-man in such a manner.
+While Dr. Clarke was being prepared at the whipping post, a stranger passing by could not bear witness to a preacher-man in such a manner.
 “I cannot bear to see a scholar, a gentleman and reverend divine flogged.”
-Against John’s dispute, the court accepted payment of his fine from this stranger and John was released back to Rhode Island.
+Against Dr. Clarke’s dispute, the court accepted payment of his fine from this stranger and he was released back to Rhode Island.

 Obadiah Holmes heard that his fine was to be paid, he refused the kind gesture as he “did nothing wrong in practicing his Christian faith”.
 He was held in a Boston Jail and on September 5, 1651 Obadiah was whipped mercilessly by a 3 cord rope 30 times on his bare back.

-John was incensed, as elected Agent for the Colony of Rhode Island, he along with Roger Williams set sail November 1651 back to England to secure a strengthened charter on religious liberties and colony protections.
+Dr. John Clarke was incensed, as elected Agent for the Colony of Rhode Island, he along with Roger Williams set sail in November of 1651 back to London England to secure a strengthened charter on religious liberties and colony protections.

-Supporting himself as a Physician and Minister, John spent 12 years in London.
-Self-sacrificing, John never lost focus on his duties as the Colony’s Agent to guard their current Patent and to secure wide reaching Religious Freedoms under a self governing autonomous Colony.
+Supporting himself as a Physician and mortgaging his property in Rhode Island, Dr. John Clarke spent 12 years in London.
+He remained focused and diligent in his duties as the Colony’s Agent to guard their current Patent and to secure new and wide reaching Religious Freedoms under a self governing autonomous Colony.

 For the first time in world history, democracy was synonymous with freedom.
 Further the ground was broken for the United States Constitution and the democratic way of life that would not come until over a century later.